 - Students should consider programs that offer internships or practical work experience that will help them develop on-the-job skills and a network within the archiving world.

 - Individuals should check if a program is accredited with the American Library Associations (ALA), since a vast majority of employers require a degree from an ALA accredited school.

 Library and Information Services Certificate

 Library and information services certificate programs are perfect for aspiring archivists who do not have a specialization interest or are undecided about an area of specialization.
 Certificate programs can take up to a year to complete.
 While some are offered by community colleges, most are part of larger library and information science schools.
-Students learn about:

 Bachelor of Science or Bachelor of Arts in Information and Library Science

 Prospective archivists should understand that some schools differentiate between the titles of Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) in Library Science.
 Undergraduate programs in library science or archival studies are not as common as schools that offer a graduate or joint bachelor's and master's degree.
 The few schools that do offer a B.S. in Library Science specifically prepare students to continue on to a master's program in information or library science.
 Minors in library science, on the other hand, are available to undergraduate students at some colleges and universities.
 Students who complete a B.A. or B.S. may be able to continue to advanced certification for specific library or teaching jobs.